Deep Learning Technique for Human Parsing: A Survey and Outlook

 \section{Conclusions}

 As far as we know, this is the first survey to comprehensively review deep learning techniques in human parsing, covering three sub-tasks: SHP, MHP, and VHP.
 We first provided the readers with the necessary knowledge, including task settings, background concepts, relevant problems, and applications.
 Afterward, we summarized the mainstream deep learning methods based on human parsing taxonomy, and analyzing them according to the theoretical background, technical contributions, and solving strategies.
-We also reviewed 14 popular human parsing datasets, benchmarking results on the 6 most widely-used ones.
-To promote sustainable community development, we discussed the under-investigated open issues and provided insight into new directions.
+We also reviewed 19 popular human parsing datasets, benchmarking results on the 6 most widely-used ones.
+To promote sustainable community development, we analyzed the under-investigated open issues, provided insight into new directions, and discussed the challenges and opportunities of human parsing in the foundation models era.
 We also put forward a new transformer-based human parsing framework, servicing a high-performance baseline for follow-up research through universal, concise, and extensible solutions.
 In summary, we hope this survey to provide an effective way to understand the current state-of-the-art human parsing models and promote the sustainable development of this research field.